 Government acts like an orchestrator or hub in an ecosystem platform—an open and outcome-focused platform in which government collaborates or offers services jointly with non-governmental actors.
 This co-creation model fosters natural partnerships and encourages unconventional ones to cultivate new value and innovation.
-Nearly all (91 percent) of public service executives surveyed globally believe it is critical to adopt a platform-based business model and engage in ecosystems with digital partners.5
+Nearly all (91 per cent) of public service executives surveyed globally believe it is critical to adopt a platform-based business model and engage in ecosystems with digital partners.5

 Pôle Emploi, the French public employment services agency, is a successful ecosystem platform.
 It launched the “L’Emploi Store,” an open portal where people can download employment-related apps developed by Pôle Emploi and third parties.
 The agency collaborated with an online education provider, allowing jobseekers access to more than 1,000 online courses.
-The agency also created “Le Lab,” an internal innovation center that sponsors opportunities for jobseekers, employers, counselors and start-ups to design new digital services.
+The agency also created “Le Lab,” an internal innovation centre that sponsors opportunities for jobseekers, employers, counsellors and start-ups to design new digital services.

 The crowdsourcing platform is a collaborative and innovation-focused approach in which governments openly collaborate with citizens, companies, other government organisations or NGOs.
 In this approach, government serves as an orchestrator or hub for ecosystem collaboration, but with largely undefined roles for participants.
 This platform is best suited for countries in which new policy issues demand innovative problem solving with civil society.